-For Black female judges, Jackson’s nomination is ‘magic on such a profound level’
+For Black women, Jackson’s nomination is ‘magic on such a profound level’

 Even though Jackson went through confirmation hearings last year when she was elevated to the D.C.
 Circuit, Means said, “It rises to a different level when it’s a Supreme Court.”

 “My anxiety and my fear really comes from wanting this Black woman to be supported, wanting her to be fortified,” she said.
-She worries about the way critics on the right tend to use race and gender against diverse candidates “not in a way to say it adds value to the [court] but doing it in a way to tarnish them, to make them out to be unfit for the position.”
+Means is excited for Jackson, but said she worries about the way critics on the right wield race and gender against diverse candidates “not in a way to say it adds value to the [court] but doing it in a way to tarnish them, to make them out to be unfit for the position.”

 Means, whose scholarship has focused on Black women in the judiciary, notes that the path to the Supreme Court, narrow for any individual, is almost impassable for Black women.
 In modern times, most appointees to the court have come from the Ivy Leagues and have clerked for federal judges.

-Note: A previous version of this post misspelled the name of James Eastland, a U.S. senator from Mississippi.
-This post has been corrected.